 What latency limitations or “all-in” sampling rate does the utility have? (e.g. all-in means actual sampling as well as latency occurring in transferring data to Serial Device Server or Remote Terminal Unit)

+IOU Response: TBD

 D. Bridging Connection – Measurement Source to Facility Terminal

 For connection between metering equipment and/or customer owned Data Acquisition System data logger, what mediums can the customer use to transfer this data to the Serial Device Server or Remote Terminal Unit?
 Serial only?
 Ethernet?